jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 their own definition of "spiritual," one that is used to validate the consumption of goods sold to aide a "spiritual lifestyle."
-It's easy to ridicule businesses that make money selling "healing crystals" and other spiritual-sounding new age nick-nacks, but relative to an individual's expendictures, this amounts pocket change (besides, the gentle reader might actually need a prayer mat).
+It's easy to ridicule businesses that make money selling "healing crystals" and other spiritual-sounding new age nick-nacks, but relative to an individual's expenditures, this amounts pocket change (besides, the gentle reader might actually need a prayer mat).
 Rather, the greater amount of money is made on selling experiences marketed as distinctly "spiritual" - retreats, workshops, foreign